Satoru Nomura

-Satoru Nomura (野村 悟, Nomura Satoru) is a Japanese Yakuza from Fukuoka Prefecture.
+Satoru Nomura (野村 悟, Nomura Satoru) is a Japanese former Yakuza from Fukuoka Prefecture.
 He is the fifth president of the yakuza group Kudo-kai.

 Early life

 Nomura was born in 1946 as the sixth and youngest child in a rich peasant family.
 As a teenager, he was addicted to gambling and dedicated his fortunes to this habit and became a delinquent.
 He was often sent into a juvenile home for various crimes, including stealing a car.
 Nomura did not graduate from secondary school.
 It was only in his 20s when he joined Kudo-kai, a Yakuza gang.

 During his years in the underworld, Nomura was involved in crimes such as real estate fraud and illegal gambling dens, which earned him huge revenues.
 He also rose through the ranks to later become a Yakuza leader.
 At the peak of his criminal career in 2008, he had over 1,200 members under his wing, although by 2020 that number had fallen to around 400.

 In 1998, Nomura publicly shot a leader of a fishery business.
 In 2012, a retired police officer who had been probing Kudo-kai was shot in the leg on Nomura's orders, while in 2013, a nurse at a cosmetic surgery clinic was stabbed after Nomura was displeased by her attitude and the outcome of his operation.